carpentries-incubator/reproducible-publications-quarto/episodes/03-Collaboration/01-github.md

 - Setting the Git repository _Origin_ in your R Studio project enables _pushing_ and _pulling_ from your local copy of the repository to the repository on Github.
 ---

-In Episode "Getting Your project set up with Version Control in RStudio" (../03-setup-versioning) we learned about using version control as you write your publication.
+In Episode [Getting your project set up with Version Control in RStudio](../03-setup-versioning) we learned about using version control as you write your publication.
 In this part of the workshop we'll setup Rstudio to authenticate with Github which is necessary to _push_ your changes to Github.

 Terminology:  Git _Push_ and _Pull_